 - An extensive footer provides additional external links, including many social media pages, blog, careers, etc. allowing visitors to bounce from the page without any conversion:

 The homepage provides a comprehensive overview to anyone who might be interested in LendingTree’s services.
 Everyone sees the same page.
-And since visitors may be on the page for a variety of reasons, it’s designed to be a comprehensive browsing experience rather than having a 1:1 conversion ratio like an optimized post-click experience.
+And since visitors may be on the page for a variety of reasons, it’s designed to be a comprehensive browsing experience rather than having a 1:1 conversion ratio like an optimized post-click landing page.